pydicom/deid/docs/_docs/getting-started/dicom-pixels.md

 ### Coordinates from Fields

+Deid has two ways of representing coordinates:

+ - The [ctp standard](https://mircwiki.rsna.org/index.php?title=The_CTP_DICOM_Pixel_Anonymizer) with `ctpcoordinate` or `ctpkeepcoordinate`
+ - Our coordinate standard (xmin, ymin, xmax, ymax) with `coordinate` or `keepcoordinate`

 By default, we use a list of rules provided by CTP and other users in [dicom.deid](https://github.com/pydicom/deid/blob/master/deid/data/deid.dicom), and these are based on finding known locations based on dicom header values.
-There are two operations we can apply to coordinates:
+With and without the `ctp` prefix to determine the coordinate convention used, there are two operations we can apply to coordinates:

  - `keepcoordinates` indicates a set of coordinates that you want to set the mask to a value of 1, to indicate keeping
  - `coordinates` indicates a set of coordinates that you want to set the mask to a value of 0, to indicate cleaning.